LucFrachon/model_predictive_control/project_writeup.md

 I tested many combinations of parameters, both with and without latency and my conclusions with regards to their respective influence on the model's behavior are as follows:

 - $N$: Perhaps contrary to intuition, increasing the number of prediction time steps does not improve the model.
 I found that 7 works best.
 Values of 5 or less do not work, maybe because the optimizer needs a minimum number of data points to be able to fit a stable solution.
 Values above 10 also generate instability.
 This could be due to the increase computation requirement that forces the model to skip frames.
 More probably, a distant prediction horizon reduces the relative weight of the closest trajectory points (which are going to be executed) to the benefit of points further away (which we will discard and re-compute anyway).
-- $dt$: Again, I found that $dt$ does not need to be very small, despite the assumption we made in section 1.4.2.
-Values between 0.15 and 0.20 s generate mostly stable solutions.
+- $dt$: I found that $dt$ does not need to be very small, despite the assumption we made in section 1.4.2.
+Values between 0.15 and 0.20s generate mostly stable solutions.
 This true both with and without latency, but it can be argued that higher values are especially useful with latency because they counter-balance it: The next time step calculation is already based on a predicted state that would occur later than the latency value.
   At $v_{ref}$ increases above 80mph, the value of $dt$ needs to be adjusted slightly, simply due to the greater distance travelled in the same amount of time.
 For instance, with my final model, $dt = 0.13s$ is fully stable at $v_{ref} = 100mph$, whereas $dt = 0.2s$ is not (note that the car does not actually reach 100mph but stabilizes around 92.5mph).
 - $v_{ref}$: In my experience, a good set of parameters (especially $N$ and $dt$) offer great flexibility with regards to the target speed.
 My final set of parameters works for speeds up to 100mph and possibly higher (I did not run any further tests).
 However, with a sub-optimal parameter set, a working model will rapidly fail as the target speed is increased.
 - $k_0, k_1$ (cross-track and orientation error weights): Increasing these parameters increases the emphasis of following the fitted trajectory over smoothness.
 While this is usually desirable, it can cause over-corrections when the car moves away from the center of the track (e.g. during a sharp bend).
 These corrections can then be over-corrected themselves, causing increasingly large oscillations until the car leaves the track.
 High values for these parameters must therefore be matched with high values of the steering dampening coefficients ($k_3, k_5$, see below).